-- We reviewed the completeness and accuracy of the financial statement disclosures relating to The City's longterm debt, pension liability, and contractual and other long-term obligations. - We ensured that these disclosures were in accordance with PSAS guidance.
+Commitments and contractual obligations Analysis Audit response and results Disclosure and completeness of commitments and contractual obligations.
+We reviewed the completeness and accuracy of the financial statement disclosures relating to The City's commitments and contractual obligations.
+We ensured that these disclosures were in accordance with PSAS guidance.
 We obtained sufficient audit evidence to conclude that there were no material misstatements.